rspamd/rspamd/doc/modules/whitelist.md

 - `DKIM`: a message has a valid DKIM signature for this domain
 - `SPF`: a message matches SPF record for the domain
-- `DMARC`: a message also satisfies domain's DMARC policy (usually implies SPF and DMARC)
+- `DMARC`: a message satisfies domain's DMARC policy (implies SPF or DKIM)

 ## Whitelist setup